 ABSTRACT

-Adequate supply of nutrients along with other crop management practices enables the proso millet crop to produce its potential yield.
-However, some proso millet varieties respond differently to graded fertilizer dosages.
-In order to evaluate the varietal response of different pre release varieties, a field experiment was conducted at Agricultural Research Station, Vizianagaram, Andhra Pradesh during kharif, 2023 in split plot design with three replications.
-The main plot treatments include fertilizer doses viz., F0: Absolute control; F1: 75% RDF; F2: 100% RDF; F3: 125% RDF.
-The sub-plot treatments include pre-release varieties (V1: DHPM-6-3 ; V2: DHPM-8-3) and national checks (V3: TNPm 230 ,V4: TNAU 202).
+Adequate supply of nutrients along with other crop management practices enables the proso millet crop to produce its potential yield, although varieties differ in their response to fertilizer levels.
+In order to evaluate the varietal response of different prerelease varieties, a field experiment was conducted at Agricultural Research Station, Vizianagaram (AP) during kharif, 2023 in split plot design with three replications.
+The main plot treatments include fertilizer doses viz., F0: Absolute control; F1: 75% RDF; F2: 100% RDF; F3: 125% RDF, whereas sub-plot include pre-release varieties (V1: DHPM-6-3 ; V2: DHPM-8-3) and national checks (V3: TNPm 230 ,V4: TNAU 202).
 The soil of the experimental site was sandy loam in texture.
-The experimental results revealed that, among all the graded doses of NPK fertilizers, 125% RDF resulted in higher productivity, profitability and nutrient uptake, however it remained on par with 100% RDF.
+The experimental results revealed that125% RDF resulted in higher productivity, profitability and nutrient uptake, however it remained on par with 100% RDF.
 Among the varieties tested, DHPM-6-3 was found as the best in terms of grain yield, net retuns, benefit cost ratio and nutrient uptake in grain as compared to other varieties.
 From this it was concluded that that 100 % RDF was found to be the most effective for proso millet crop as it produced comparable yields as 125% RDF, apart from saving of 25% of RDF.

 KEY WORDS: Proso millet; Graded NPK fertilizer Levels; Nutrient response; Yield